integreat-io/integreat/README.md

 `Integreat.create()` function.
 There is no way to change services after creation.

-See [mapping definition](#mapping-definition) for a description of the relationship between services and mappings, and the `mappings` property.
+See [mutations](#mutations) for a description of how to define the mutation pipeline for a service.

-The `auth` property should normally be set to the id of an [auth definition](#service-authentication) if the service requires authentication.
+The `auth` property should normally be set to the id of an [auth definition](#service-authentication), if the service requires authentication.
 In cases where the service is authenticated by other means, e.g. by including username and password in the uri, set the `auth` property to `true` to signal that this is an authenticated service.

 ### Endpoint definition